 \end{example}

-In fact the phased biproducts in $\HilbP$ satisfy a condition strengthening positive-freeness which we now characterise.
-Say that phased dagger biproducts have \emph{positive cancellation} when any positive diagonal endomorphisms $p, q$ of $A \pbiprod B$ with $p = q \circ U$ for some phase $U$ have $p = q$.
+It follows from our next result that the phased biproducts in $\HilbP$ in fact satisfy a condition strengthening positive-freeness, which we now describe.
+Let us say that phased dagger biproducts have \indef{positive cancellation} when any positive diagonal endomorphisms $p, q$ of $A \pbiprod B$ with $p = q \circ U$ for some phase $U$ have $p = q$.

-\begin{lemma} Let $\catC$ be dagger monoidal with distributive finite phased dagger biproducts satisfying positive-freeness.
-Then they satisfy positive cancellation iff in $\plusI{\catC}$ we have $[p] = [q] \implies p = q$ for all positive morphisms $p, q$. \end{lemma}
+\begin{lemma} Let $\ctb$ be a dagger monoidal category with distributive finite phased dagger biproducts with positive-free phases.
+Then positive cancellation holds in $\ctb$ iff in $\plusIdag{\ctb}$ we have